Questions to Ask a Divorce Attorney Before You Hire One

 Have you ever been disciplined by the state bar, or do you have any pending complaints?

-Most attorneys will answer no, and that's fine.
-The question matters for two reasons.
-First, attorneys who have faced discipline tend to answer this directly because the record is public anyway.
+Every state bar maintains a public attorney search database that shows discipline history, license status, and in some states complaint history.
+Most attorneys will answer the discipline question directly because the record is public anyway.
 An attorney who becomes defensive about a professional vetting question is showing you something.
-Second, you can verify the answer yourself.
-Every state bar maintains a public attorney search database.
-Search your state bar's website for "attorney search" or "attorney profile."
-Discipline history, license status, and in some states complaint history are all shown.
-Run this check on every candidate before you hire.
+Search your state bar's website for "attorney search" or "attorney profile" and run the check on every candidate before you hire.
 It takes two minutes and it's one of the most concrete vetting signals available.

 What percentage of your cases settle versus go to trial?